crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

   description=(
     "Identify the next big trend in {topic}."
     "Focus on identifying pros and cons and the overall narrative."
-    "Your final report should clearly articulate the key points" "its market opportunities, and potential risks."
+    "Your final report should clearly articulate the key points," "its market opportunities, and potential risks."
   ),
   expected_output='A comprehensive 3 paragraphs long report on the latest AI trends.',